-Compliance Officer - The individual responsible for implementing this policy, including the acting compliance officer when he or she is performing the duties of the compliance officer.
+Compliance Officer - The individual responsible for implementing this policy, including the acting compliance officer when performing the duties of the compliance officer.

 Discrimination - Conferring benefits upon, refusing or denying benefits to, or providing differential treatment to a person or class of persons in violation of law based on race, color, religion, sex, national origin, ancestry, disability, age, genetic information or any other characteristic protected by law, or based on a belief that such a characteristic exists.